nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 1. Duke runs on Java 11.
 Please ensure you have `Java 11` installed on your workstation.
    1. You can download Java [here](https://java.com/en/download/)
 2. Download the latest .jar of Duke [here](https://github.com/AY2122S1-CS2113T-F12-4/tp/releases)
-3. Run Duke with the command `java -jar duke.jar` on your Command Prompt `cmd.exe`
+3. Run Duke with the command `java -jar tP.jar` on your Command Prompt `cmd.exe`
 4. You should see the following screen if you have successfully run Duke
    ```
    Hello from